huuthang120208/huuthang1231/README.md

 local RaidCastleStart = false
 local EletrciClawStart = false function StopFarm()
-    if OrionLib.Flags["Find DF"].Value and GetPathFruit() then StartFarm = false return end if  CheckNameBoss("Core")  and game.PlaceId == 4442272183 and OrionLib.Flags["Auto Factory"].Value then StartFarm = false  return  end
+    if RayfieldLibrary.Flags["Find DF"].Value and GetPathFruit() then StartFarm = false return end if  CheckNameBoss("Core")  and game.PlaceId == 4442272183 and RayfieldLibrary.Flags["Auto Factory"].Value then StartFarm = false  return  end
-    if RaidStart then StartFarm = false return end if StopThirdSea() then StartFarm = false return end if game.PlaceId == 2753915549 and plr.Data.Level.Value >= 700 and OrionLib.Flags["Auto New World"].Value then StartFarm = false return end
+    if RaidStart then StartFarm = false return end if StopThirdSea() then StartFarm = false return end if game.PlaceId == 2753915549 and plr.Data.Level.Value >= 700 and RayfieldLibrary.Flags["Auto New World"].Value then StartFarm = false return end
-    if OrionLib.Flags["Raid Castle"].Value and RaidCastleStart  then StartFarm = false  return end
+    if RayfieldLibrary.Flags["Raid Castle"].Value and RaidCastleStart  then StartFarm = false  return end
-    if OrionLib.Flags["Elite Hunter"].Value and DetectEliteHunter()  then StartFarm = false return  end
+    if RayfieldLibrary.Flags["Elite Hunter"].Value and DetectEliteHunter()  then StartFarm = false return  end
     if EletrciClawStart then return end
     if CheckNameBoss("rip_indra True Form [Lv.
-5000] [Raid Boss]") and OrionLib.Flags["Auto Rip Indra"].Value then  StartFarm = false return end if OrionLib.Flags["Auto Spawn Rip Indra"].Value and ( plr.Backpack:FindFirstChild("God's Chalice") or  plr.Character:FindFirstChild("God's Chalice")) then StartFarm = false return end
+5000] [Raid Boss]") and RayfieldLibrary.Flags["Auto Rip Indra"].Value then  StartFarm = false return end if RayfieldLibrary.Flags["Auto Spawn Rip Indra"].Value and ( plr.Backpack:FindFirstChild("God's Chalice") or  plr.Character:FindFirstChild("God's Chalice")) then StartFarm = false return end
     StartFarm = true
 end
 spawn(function()
     while task.wait() do
         pcall(function()
-            if OrionLib.Flags["Auto Farm"].Value then
+            if RayfieldLibrary.Flags["Auto Farm"].Value then
                 StopFarm()
             end
         end)